 you can use either

-storage.sync
+storage.sync or

-When using storage.sync
+When using storage.sync,

 the stored data will automatically be synced